Flying Termite Infestations: Understanding the Threat to Your New Jersey Property

 Flying Termite Infestations: Understanding the Threat to Your New Jersey Property By Horizon Pest Control While they do not have the ick factor of pests

-Remember, when you transfer one item from one environment into your environment you are inviting any pest that is associated with that item into your home.
-When you take an item from your home, transfer it to another environment, and then bring it back home, you have exposed it to whatever pests were there.
-Be mindful of what you do and examine everything.
-If you are vigilant your chances of bringing in pests are minimal.
-If you find that you do have unwanted houseguests (not of the two legged variety, sorry) call a pest professional to manage the problem and help you stay pest free.
+Remember, when you transfer an item from one environment to yours, you are implicitly inviting any associated pests into your home.
+Similarly, when you take an item from your home, transfer it to another environment, and then bring it back, you expose it to whatever pests were present there.

 Flying Termite Infestations: Understanding the Threat to Your New Jersey Property By Horizon Pest Control While they do not have the ick factor of pests